Sunday 26th August, 12pm

-Full body cover and map/compass compulsory.
+Full body waterproof cover and map/compass are compulsory.
 There may be kit checks.

 Rough terrain so fells shoes required.

-If you withdraw or retire from the race you must let the race organizer know as soon as possible.
+If you withdraw or retire from the race you must let the race organiser know as soon as possible.

 There are no suitable sources of drinking water on the route of the race.
 Water and bananas will be provided at the finish.

-Presentation will take place after the the last person finishes (probably no later than 2pm) in the Gordon Arms in West Linton.
+Presentation will take place at 2:30pm in the Gordon Arms in West Linton.
 It's got a lovely bar, also serving food, with an outdoor beer garden, not far from the start/end.
 It's a great place for everyone to relax their weary legs while recounting tales of their race adventure!

 Record (M): 1:27:11 Scott Fraser (2016)